 International Institute for Animal Assisted Play Therapy

 The demand for service dogs has skyrocketed.
-Service dog program wait-lists are often several years long.
-More and more, people with disabilities are choosing to “owner train” – train their own dog for service work, or for a service dog program, there is a growing demand for dog trainers qualified to train service dogs.
+Whether working with “owner-trainers,” people with disabilities training their own dogs for service work, or for a service dog program, there is a growing demand for dog trainers qualified to train service dogs.
 Unfortunately, few pet dog trainers are knowledgeable and skilled in service dog training.

 A Complex Challenge